javascript-tutorial/en.javascript.info/2-ui/2-events/04-default-browser-action/article.md

 Besides being "just a good thing", that makes your HTML better in terms of accessibility.

-Also if we consider the example with `<a>`, then please note: a browser allows to open such links in a new window (by right-clicking them and other means).
+Also if we consider the example with `<a>`, then please note: a browser allows us to open such links in a new window (by right-clicking them and other means).
 And people like that.
 But if we make a button behave as a link using JavaScript and even look like a link using CSS, then `<a>`-specific browser features still won't work for it.
 ```